-Students Tested: Grade 1

-When Tested: Spring
+Students Tested: Grade 1 When Tested: Spring

-Type of Assessment: Ability/Norm-referenced

 Purpose: The Naglieri Nonverbal Ability Test is a nonverbal measure of reasoning and general problem solving abilities.
 The NNAT provides a culturally neutral assessment of general ability that is ideal for use with a diverse student population.
 All first grade students in HCS take the NNAT.
-Results are considered in the process of identifying students for the gifted program, and may also be used

-to evaluate students who are not achieving up to their potential.
+Results are considered in the process of identifying students for the gifted program, and may also be used to evaluate students who are not achieving up to their potential.
 NNAT identifies many students as intellectually gifted who might not be identified on the basis of academic achievement alone.

-Cognitive Abilities Tests (CogAT)

-Students Tested: Grade 2
+Cognitive Abilities Tests (CogAT) Students Tested: Grade 2

 When Tested: October/November

-Type of Assessment: Ability/Norm-referenced

 Purpose: The Cognitive Abilities Test appraises the level and pattern of cognitive development of students.

 This test measures both general and specific reasoning abilities.
 The CogAT measures developed abilities, not innate abilities.
 The development of these abilities begins at birth and continues through early adulthood.
 It is influenced by both in-school and out-of-school experiences.
 Because these abilities are closely related to an individual's success in school in virtually all subjects, test results may be used in planning effective instructional programs.
 All second grade students in HCS take the CogAT.
 Results are considered in the process of identifying students for the gifted program.
 CogAT identifies many students as academically or intellectually gifted who might not be identified on the basis of academic achievement alone.

-Scholastic Reading Measure (SRM)
+Scholastic Reading Measure (SRM) Students Tested: Grades 3-5

-Students Tested: Grades 3-5 When Tested: Four times per year Type of Assessment: Diagnostic/Criterion-referenced & Norm-referenced Purpose: The SRM is an objective, research-based, computer adaptive assessment of students' reading comprehension ability.
+When Tested: Four times per year

+Type of Assessment: Diagnostic/Criterion-referenced & Norm-referenced comprehension ability.
 Results from the SRM are reported as a scaled score (Lexile measures) within bands: below basic, basic, proficient, and advanced.
 The SRM is an effective assessment to establish reading placement, monitor student progress, and identify areas of strengths and weaknesses.